RyanHayes-Lab/Orientation/Tutorial.md

 ## 3.1 Installing ALF

-ALF is located at
-`/share/crsp/lab/rhayes1/share/git/ALF/alf`
-and will be updated there from time to time.
-You can check back here for corrections or updates.
-ALF is also available on github at [https://github.com/ryanleehayes/alf](https://github.com/ryanleehayes/alf), and can be downloaded to the cluster with the command
+ALF is available online on github at [https://github.com/ryanleehayes/alf](https://github.com/ryanleehayes/alf), and can be downloaded to the cluster with the command
 `git clone git@github.com:RyanLeeHayes/ALF.git`
 The `README.md` file in this directory is a useful source of information on how to use the software, and there are several examples inside the examples directory.
 Put your copy of ALF somewhere in your home or BeeGFS directories.
 To get ALF ready for use, follow these steps.

-1. Within your copy of the directory, `cd` into the `alf/wham` subdirectory.
-Within this directory, run the `Clean.sh` script.
-This will get rid of previous compilations of the programs in this subdirectory.
-If the directory is already clean, it may display error messages saying it cannot remove files.
-Next you need to setup the environment to compile the code in this directory with the following two lines:
+1. First you need to setup the environment to compile the code in this directory by running the following two lines:
 `module load cmake/3.22.1 cuda/11.7.1 gcc/11.2.0 openmpi/4.1.2/gcc.11.2.0 fftw/3.3.10/gcc.11.2.0-openmpi.4.1.2`
 `export FFTW_HOME=$FFTW_DIR`
 These are the standard modules you can use to compile most programs on hpc3.
 You can run these two lines directly from the terminal, or you can save them to a file called `modules`, and then run the command `source modules`.

+2. Within your copy of the directory, `cd` into the `alf/wham` subdirectory.
+Within this directory, run the `Clean.sh` script.
+This will get rid of previous compilations of the programs in this subdirectory.
+If the directory is already clean, it may display error messages saying it cannot remove files.
 Finally, you can run the `Compile.sh` script.

-2. Going back to your copy of the directory, now `cd` into the `alf/dca` subdirectory.
-Run `Clean.sh`, load the modules again if you unloaded them, and run `Compile.sh` in this directory too.
+3. Going back to your copy of the directory, now `cd` into the `alf/dca` subdirectory.
+Run `Clean.sh` and `Compile.sh` in this directory too.
 If you're using the nonlinear ALF code, you'll need to repeat this process in `alf/lmalf` as well.

-3. Go back to the copy of the directory.
+4. Go back to the copy of the directory.
 You are now ready to install ALF with python.
 You will probably need to load a nice copy of python first, so you can create a virtual environment from it, and install ALF as a module into that python virtual environment.
 You can load a good copy of python with
 `module load anaconda/2022.05`
 Next, run `Setup.sh`.
 This will create a virtual environment, and then install ALF into it with pip.
 If anything goes wrong, or you need to change something and install again, you can delete this installation by removing the `alf.egg-info` and `env-alf` subdirectories and the `setupenv` files.
+Finally run
+`module rm anaconda/2022.05`
+to remove this version of python from your path, as it interferes with MPI applications.

 ALF is now installed as a python module inside a python virtual environment.
 You can load this python virtual environment at any time by sourcing the file `setupenv` that `Setup.sh` created in this directory, or you can directly copy the line contained in the file and put it into your scripts.
 To use ALF within a python script, you can include the line `import alf` near the top of the python script.

 Examples for how to run ALF are located in the `examples` directory of your ALF directory.

+## 3.2 ALF Best Practices

+Inside the `examples` directory is the `engines` directory, which has example ALF scripts for several platforms. `bladelib` is the fastest of these that runs inside CHARMM, so we will use it.
+There are three main alf subroutines: `runflat`, `runprod`, and `postprocess`.
+You should read their documentation (see the alf `README.md`, and the beginning of `alf/runflat.py`, `alf/runprod.py`, and `alf/postprocess.py`).
+Inside the `examples` directory, these subroutines are housed inside slurm scripts `runflat.sh`, `runprod.sh`, and `postprocess.sh`, which are submitted to slurm by `subsetAll.sh`.

+The `runflat` subroutine is used to run several short simulations to optimize the biases, from it's first argument to its second argument, using the third argument as the number of equilibration time steps and the fourth argument as the number of sampling time steps.
+Previous numerical experiments suggested discarding the first quarter of the data provides optimal sampling, so the fourth argument should be three times the third.
+Typically 100 or 200 short simulations of 100 ps (25 ps equilibration and 75 ps sampling) are run to get a rough idea of the biases.
+100 cycles is sufficient in most cases, but if you're mutating to or from an arginine, you'll need the full 200 cycles.
+Next `runflat` is run again, this time with about 10 cycles of longer 1 ns simulations to refine the biases. `runflat` is quite fault tolerant.
+If an error is encountered during a cycle, `runflat` will keep going back and trying it again until it succeeds.
+If `runflat` crashes and is launched again, it checks to see how far it got the previous time, and begins at the first incomplete cycle.

+The `runprod` subroutine runs some portion of a production simulation.
+Typically these are launched in groups of 5 by another script.
+Each individual in the group is launched as a slurm job array with a slurm option like `--array=1-4%1`, which in this case would run four copies of the job, one at a time.
+WORKING HERE this isn't very clear.

+ALF Best practices...